 Last, but not least on this list, is The Personal MBA.

 Apart from paying off your debts and making smart investments, one of the best ways to build wealth is to start your own business.

 Starting your own business comes with the potential to make unlimited income.
 And with that income you reach financial freedom.

 In the past, starting a business meant you needed to have gone to business school.
 The requirement is not entirely necessary anymore.

 The Personal MBA will teach you business principles and lessons that don’t require that you pay for an expensive business degree.

 Even though there are schools around the U.S. that now teach personal finance lessons, the education is not enough.
 Educating yourself is your best bet if you want to achieve financial freedom.

-In this post, we shared the 10 best personal finance books that could change your life in 2019.
+In this post, we shared the 10 best personal finance books that could change your life this year.
 Which ones have you read?
 Let us know in the comments below.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page or on his personal site RobertFarrington.com.